zikous/rotating-objects/README.md

 - **2D Projection**: Projects 3D points to 2D for rendering on the screen.
 - **UI**: Simple menu-based UI for selecting models and interacting with the 3D visualization using keyboard inputs.

-## Files

-- `Model.py`: Contains the base class `Model` and derived classes for different 3D models.
-Includes methods for applying transformations (translation and rotation) and drawing the models.
-- `main.py`: Entry point of the application.
-Sets up the Pygame window and handles the rendering loop.
-- `matrix_operations.py`: Helper functions for matrix operations used in transformations.
-- `matrix_rotation.py`: Functions for generating rotation matrices for each axis.
-- `__pycache__/`: Folder for Python's compiled bytecode files.

 ## Requirements

 - Python 3.x